Trail Information

 Here are my suggestions for things to have when hiking on a trail with snow, even if the snow isn’t deep:

-• PEACE OF MIND: Send S.O.S. to 24/7 Search & Rescue service, message back and forth about the nature of your emergency, receive confirmation when help is on the way; Message any cell number or email address virtually anywhere
+- PEACE OF MIND: Send an SOS to the 24/7 Search & Rescue services, message back and forth about the nature of your emergency, and receive confirmation when help is on the way.

-• PURCHASE, ACTIVATE, EXPLORE: Grab a Spot X 2-way Satellite Messenger; Activate by selecting your service plan; Get out there and explore the world with peace of mind
+- PURCHASE, ACTIVATE, EXPLORE: Get your SPOT X 2-way Satellite Messenger; Activate by selecting your service plan; Get out there and explore the world with peace of mind

 These are just the minimum recommendations, besides the typical things you should take on a hike.